jimhopper/jimhopper.com/src/_the-brain/key-brain-circuitries.md

 The seeking circuitry is part of the brain’s 'reward circuitry,' which you may have heard of because, like the circuitry of fear, it is one of the most studied and best established circuitries in neuroscience (thanks to decades of research funded by the National Institute on Drug Abuse).

 Most neuroscientists still just use the term 'reward circuitry,' even though it has subcomponents, including the seeking circuitry.
 But a few scientists have given names to this circuitry, based on their different views of brain functioning overall and of this circuitry’s roles in behavior and emotion.
-The name '[seeking](/pdf/AlcaroPanksepp2011_SEEKING.pdf)' was coined by [Jaak Panksepp](https://www.amazon.com/Archaeology-Mind-Neuroevolutionary-Interpersonal-Neurobiology/dp/0393705315/ref=nosim/?tag=jimhoppercom-20), an influential neuroscientist who has focused on (among other things) how human and animal brains are innately driven (by the seeking circuitry) to *engage* with the world (not to 'process information').
+The name '[seeking](/pdf/AlcaroPanksepp2011_SEEKING.pdf)' was coined by [Jaak Panksepp](https://www.amazon.com/Archaeology-Mind-Neuroevolutionary-Interpersonal-Neurobiology/dp/0393705315/ref=nosim/?tag=jimhoppercom-20), an influential neuroscientist who focused on (among other things) how human and animal brains are innately driven, by the seeking circuitry, to *engage* with the world, not passively 'process information').

 Researchers have found that the seeking circuitry is what enables us to want and seek [*anything* that involves effortful activity](/pdf/SalamoneCorrea2012.pdf), whether conscious and deliberate effort, or automatic and habitual effort based on learning.
 It could be a drink of water or your next meal.
 It could be a new dress or shirt, a new pair of shoes or watch, or the latest technology toy.
 It could be an affectionate comment from a girlfriend, boyfriend, spouse or partner; praise from a co-worker or supervisor; or accomplishing a life goal.
 Or the next pain pill, drink of alcohol, hit of crack, or porn video.